RandomStudio/future-ghosts-prototype/README.md

 # future-ghosts-prototype
 Like living creatures, images can change, adapt, and transform.
-Here, two possible mutations emerge from a single form.
-Your choice decides which vision survives — the other fades away.
+Here, two possible mutations emerge from a single form.ù Your choice decides which vision survives — the other fades away.
 With every vote, you shape an evolution of images.
 The artwork is never fixed, but always becoming.